SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 or almost zero, the "Rotary" for each machine always above zero, the "Stocker[Waiting for machining]" only positive if all rotary tables are full, and any in-process transfer queues small.
-If instead the load stations become the bottleneck, the buffer occupancy chart will show a rise either "Stocker[Wating for unload]" or a rise in the in-process transfer queue between processes.
+If instead the load stations become the bottleneck, the buffer occupancy chart will show a rise either "Stocker[Waiting for unload]" or a rise in the in-process transfer queue between processes.
 Also, the rotary buffer occupancy will drop to zero.